volcengine/verl/docs/start/quickstart.rst

     trainer.test_freq=10 \
     trainer.total_epochs=15 $@ 2>&1 | tee verl_demo.log

-You are expected to see the following logs, indicating training in progress:
+You are expected to see the following logs, indicating training in progress.
+The key metric ``val/test_score/openai/gsm8k`` is computed every ``trainer.test_freq`` steps:

 .. code-block:: bash